 SAS is more common in large breeds of dogs than small ones.
-Puppies prone to these problems can be identified as early as 4-8 weeks.
-Veterinarians don’t commonly associate AS/SAS, with runts or retarded growth – in most cases the health issues that this problem causes take longer to develop.
-But in human infants, its associated with retarded growth and a few veterinary centers (like UPEI) mention seeing link between the condition and slowed puppy growth.
+Puppies prone to these problems can be identified as early as 4–8 weeks.
+Veterinarians don’t commonly associate AS/SAS, with runts or retarded growth – in most cases, the health issues that this problem causes take longer to develop.
+But in human infants, it’s associated with retarded growth and a few veterinary centers (like UPEI) mention seeing a link between the condition and slowed puppy growth.

 You can read an article of mine on aortic/subaortic stenosis in dogs here.
 The end result in moderate to severe cases is congestive heart failure and the medical treatments for that in the young or the old do not differ.
 You can read about that here.